Sushant-Chavan/XPS-Ubuntu-Setup/README.md

 * Boot into USB using the Boot options at restart, using the key F12
 * Complete installation instructions.
 I also installed updates and 3rd party libs during the installation (requires LAN cable or USB tether from a phone).
 * I followed the installation instructions from [here](https://itsfoss.com/install-ubuntu-1404-dual-boot-mode-windows-8-81-uefi/)
-* After installation, connect a LAN cable or USB tether from a phone and upgrade all the packages using:
-    ```
-    sudo apt update
-    sudo apt upgrade
-    ```
 * If there are issues during installations checkout some troubleshooting steps mentioned in the *Install Ubuntu 18.04* section on the [webpage](https://medium.com/@tylergwlum/my-journey-installing-ubuntu-18-04-on-the-dell-xps-15-7590-2019-756f738a6447)

 ## Install Terminator